rebot/OCCTSandbox/README.md

 One of the dependencies is **Open Cascade** ofcourse.
 The installation procedure depends on the operating system you're running.
 Currently, I'm only including the installation process for linux and mac.

-We need to distinguish OCE and OCCT, both related to Open Cascade Technology, but the first one is the Community Edition.
+We need to **distinguish OCE and OCCT**, both related to Open Cascade Technology, but the first one is the Community Edition.
 It includes a couple of patches.
 However, the ease of installation depends on the operating system.
 OCE is very easy to install on Ubuntu, while OCCT is the easiest on MacOS.

+### Dependencies

+To build the code, you'll need a **compiler** like `gpp`, `make` and `cmake`.

+To install `cmake`, please see the [official documentation](https://cmake.org/install/).

 ### Ubuntu

+Normally, `make` should come out of the box (I guess so...).
+To install `cmake`, you could also use snap (`snap install cmake`) to install the tool on Ubuntu.

 Run the following:
 ```shell